AviationEdgeAPI/Aviation-Edge-Complete-API/README.md

 # aviation-edge-api

 ## API Response:
 Aviation edge data refers to any data that, by nature, is not frequently changing.
 However, due to the size of our database, there are constantly updates happening, making this a valuable API when you have to maintain a big database yourself, make sure to check for updates frequently using your API key.
-The moment a change is detected we will pursue and update our database.
+The moment a change is detected we will pursue and update our database :+1:.

 ## Airlines